 (*Categories/Amounts subject to change*)

 Films and videos submitted to the Festival will be considered for competitive categories.
 Oscar nominated films may be submitted for screening but not in the competitive categories.
 There are no refunds for double submissions.
 You will get a credit for another submission.
-By submitting your film for consideration for the 14th Annual HollyShorts Film Festival, you agree for HollyShorts to screen your short film if it is an official selection for this year's festival and are obligated to your commitment.
+By submitting your film for consideration for the 15th Annual HollyShorts Film Festival, you agree for HollyShorts to screen your short film if it is an official selection for this year's festival and are obligated to your commitment.
 All films with screen on DCP unless otherwise mentioned.
+Simple DCP is our DCP vendor.

 **Please note that by submitting your film, being accepted and submitting your DCP to screen- you are confirming that HollyShorts can screen your film, regardless of another festival's acceptance and are bound by these terms and conditions.**